Titans look to continue road success vs. winless Jets | WTOP

 KEY MATCHUP: Wilson against a Titans defense coming off its best performance this season.
 Tennessee held the Colts to 265 yards and allowed only three first downs on 12 third-down attempts.
 The Titans are looking for more turnovers with only one takeaway through three games after having 23 last season.

 KEY INJURIES: Titans WRs A.J.
-Brown and Julio Jones are both dealing with injured hamstrings and didn’t practice early in the week.
-Titans OLB Bud Dupree (knee) dressed last week but didn’t play.
+Brown and Julio Jones were both ruled out Friday with injured hamstrings.
+OLB Bud Dupree (knee) is also out, as is CB Caleb Farley (shoulder).
+Tennessee signed P Johnny Townsend with three-time Pro Bowler Brett Kern out with an injured right groin.

-Jets S Marcus Maye could be out a month with an ankle injury.
-WRs Elijah Moore and Jeff Smith are both in the concussion protocol.
+Jets S Marcus Maye will be out a few games with an ankle injury.
+WRs Elijah Moore and Jeff Smith are both in the concussion protocol and won’t play this week.
 Moore was hurt at Denver, while Smith was injured in a car accident Wednesday.

 SERIES NOTES: Tennessee has won four of the last five meetings. … The Titans rallied from a 16-0 deficit in the first half and 22-13 in the fourth quarter in the last meeting in 2018 to beat the Jets 26-22 on Marcus Mariota’s 11-yard touchdown pass to current Jets WR Corey Davis with 36 seconds remaining. … The franchises have met just once in the postseason, when the then-Oilers beat the Jets 17-10 in a 1991 AFC wild-card game during which Warren Moon threw two TD passes to Ernest Givins.